- User Expectations

 We need to keep the forums friendly, so, occasionally, topic content will be moderated.
 In severe cases, users may be blocked.
 This might mean anything from the light editing of some posts to complete removal of topics and deactivation of accounts.
 It should really go without saying, but the following are likely candidates for moderation or intervention

 - Do not post, offer, or ask for login information, even test IDs and test passwords.
+And do not offer off-site contact for the collection of those either.

 - Do not post simply to request feedback on your site.